NGSmethDB is a dedicated database for the storage, browsing and data mining of whole-genome, single-base-pair resolution methylomes.

 - Differential methylation.
 Given the increasing biological relevance of differential methylation, a section of the database is now dedicated to precompiled differentially methylated cytosines (DMCs).

-- Data confidentiality.
+- Confidentiality issues.
 The RESTful API will be made available soon for download.
-In this way, the user will no longer need to upload private data to the server to carry out comparative analyses.
+In this way, the user will no longer need to upload private data to the server to carry out comparative analyses against NGSmethDB data.

 How to cite